ZDSRepositories/dotwar/API_Manual.md

 ### /game/[name]/add_order
 Add an order to a vessel's list of pending orders.\
 The order will be assigned an integer order ID.
 Order IDs start at 0 and new IDs are equal to the highest current ID + 1.\
-The order can have a `time` or `interval` specified.
-If an exact time is specified it must be an ISO date string.
-If an interval is specified it must be a float, and will be interpreted as `interval` seconds from current server time.
-If the order has both `time` and `interval` keys the `time` key will be priotitized.
-If neither time nor interval is given, the current server time will be used.
+The order must have a `time`specified.
+If interval is provided and true, `time` is interpreted as an interval of seconds to wait until executing the order.
+Otherwise, `time` represents the time the order will be executed, and must be an ISO date string.
+If `time` is not given, the current server time will be used.

 Required parameters: `vessel` `authcode` `order`

-Optional parameters: `html`
+Optional parameters: `html` `time`

 Updates sim: after operation.